OperationAIR/HumanInterface/README.md

 Built in Python 3 using the tkinter gui platform, matplotlib and pyserial.

 # For Production
+In the case of Production it is assumed that a Raspberry Pi loaded with Raspbian is used.

 Clone this repository in the home directory (eg `/home/pi`).